microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Microsoft.Graph.Teams.md

 Create new navigation property to openShifts for teams

 ### [New-MgTeamScheduleOpenShiftChangeRequest](New-MgTeamScheduleOpenShiftChangeRequest.md)
-Create instance of an openShiftChangeRequest object.
+Create new navigation property to openShiftChangeRequests for teams

 ### [New-MgTeamScheduleSchedulingGroup](New-MgTeamScheduleSchedulingGroup.md)
-Create a new schedulingGroup.
+Create new navigation property to schedulingGroups for teams

 ### [New-MgTeamScheduleShift](New-MgTeamScheduleShift.md)
-Create a new shift instance in a schedule.
-The duration of a shift cannot be less than 1 minute or longer than 24 hours.
+Create new navigation property to shifts for teams

 ### [New-MgTeamScheduleSwapShiftChangeRequest](New-MgTeamScheduleSwapShiftChangeRequest.md)
-Create an instance of a swapShiftsChangeRequest object.
+Create new navigation property to swapShiftsChangeRequests for teams

 ### [New-MgTeamScheduleTimeCard](New-MgTeamScheduleTimeCard.md)
 Create new navigation property to timeCards for teams

 ### [New-MgTeamScheduleTimeOff](New-MgTeamScheduleTimeOff.md)
-Create a new timeOff instance in a schedule.
+Create new navigation property to timesOff for teams

 ### [New-MgTeamScheduleTimeOffReason](New-MgTeamScheduleTimeOffReason.md)
-Create a new timeOffReason.
+Create new navigation property to timeOffReasons for teams

 ### [New-MgTeamScheduleTimeOffRequest](New-MgTeamScheduleTimeOffRequest.md)
 Create new navigation property to timeOffRequests for teams

 ### [New-MgTeamTag](New-MgTeamTag.md)
-Create a standard tag for members in the team.
+Create new navigation property to tags for teams

 ### [New-MgTeamTagMember](New-MgTeamTagMember.md)
-Create a new teamworkTagMember object in a team.
+Create new navigation property to members for teams

 ### [New-MgTeamworkDeletedTeam](New-MgTeamworkDeletedTeam.md)
 Create new navigation property to deletedTeams for teamwork